Clare was the noble and lofty tree bringing forth

 The delicate 18-year-old who fled home on the night of Palm Sunday 1212, set off without hesitation on the adventure of a new experience, believing in the Gospel as Francis showed her, and in nothing else.
-This is how Blessed John Paul II described St. Clare’s response to the Gospel summons: Repent, and BELIEVE!
+This is how St. John Paul II described St. Clare’s response to the Gospel summons: Repent, and BELIEVE!
 With swift pace, light step and unstumbling feet, she made her way to the little chapel of St. Mary of the Angels to begin her religious life.

 then, is the marvelous yet demanding task awaiting all Christians at every